Mapping class groups of simply connected 4-manifolds with boundary: Introduction

-While Theorem~\ref{theoremTorelli} shows that boundary Dehn twists, and their generalisations considered above, are always topologically isotopic to the identity when the boundary is connected, this is not the case when $\partial X$ has more than one connected components.
+When $\partial X$ is connected, Corollary~\ref{theoremTorelli} shows that Dehn twists along a boundary collar, and their generalisations considered above, are always topologically isotopic to the identity, provided the $\kappa$-invariant of the twist vanishes.
+This is not the case when $\partial X$ has more than one connected component.
 Indeed, Dehn twists are the prototypical example of self-homeomorphisms with nontrivial invariant $\Theta$.

 \begin{example} The Dehn twist on $S^3 \times [0,1]$ gives a homeomorphism that is not isotopic rel.\ boundary to the identity, despite necessarily acting trivially on $H_2(S^3 \times [0,1]) =0$.
 This is detected by the nontrivial action of the Dehn twist on the set of relative spin structures, which has cardinality $2 = |H^1(S^3 \times [0,1],S^3 \times \{0,1\};\Z/2)|$.
 See Example~\ref{ex:S3} for details. \end{example}